choderalab/rna_bgsu/README.md

 - `script/merge_sdf.py` -> mols.sdf
         - Merge all sdf into a single sdf using RDKit
         - It turns out that some triple base structures (e.g. Triple_tWH_cSS_CAG.pdb/cif) have overlapping atoms...
 These errors were raised for modeled structures.
 No problems detected for experimental structures (i.e. "exemplar").
-Weird why this was not detected earlier...
         - Triple base structures were excluded from merging